 Following the war, the decision was taken to leave the ruins of the church as they were, and transform the space into a green garden.
 Today, it’s a lovely space to chill out and take a quick breather.
 Nearby, there are plenty of other London hidden gems worth visiting, such as the Temple of Mithraeum and Leadenhall Market.

 Monument to the Great Fire of London

-The Monument to the Great Fire of London offers one of the best views of the city you can find for under a fiver and is a great introduction to the history behind the Great Fire of London.
+The Monument to the Great Fire of London offers one of the best views of the city you can find for under a fiver and is a great introduction to the history of the Great Fire of London.
 Often referred to as just ‘the Monument’, it’s located right next to a tube station of the same name, Monument.
-After climbing the 311 spiral steps, you’ll be greeted with 360 degree panoramic views of the city.
+After climbing the 311 spiral steps, you’ll be greeted with 360-degree panoramic views of the city.

 See the Sky Garden